poise/poise/README.md

 This will be converted to `{key1: 'value1', key2: 'value2'}`.
 You can also pass a Hash to an option collector attribute just as you would with a normal attribute.

+## Debugging Poise

+Poise has its own extra-verbose level of debug logging that can be enabled in three different ways.
+You can either set the environment variable `$POISE_DEBUG`, set a node attribute `node['POISE_DEBUG']`, or touch the file `/POISE_DEBUG`.
+You will see a log message `Extra verbose logging enabled` at the start of the run to confirm Poise debugging has been enabled.
+Make sure you also set Chef's log level to `debug`, usually via `-l debug` on the command line.

 ## Upgrading from Poise 1.x

 The biggest change when upgrading from Poise 1.0 is that the mixin is no longer